DEVITY-IOT/devity-iot.github.io/website/docs/keynoa-interfaces.md

 ### Configuration Management

 The configuration management service,
-- defines device specific configurations, e.g., to configure MQTT topics based on the devices’ serial number and usecase.
+- defines device specific configurations, e.g., to configure MQTT topics based on the devices’ serial number and use case.
 - modifies application configuration for many devices at once, e.g., to adapt to infrastructure changes.

 ### Certificate Management

 The certificate management system ensures,
+- Creation of Certificate Authorities and Trust Anchors.
+- PKI hierarchy.
-- to automatically renew device certificates.
+- Automatic renewal of device certificates.
-- to automatically distribute CRLs.
+- Automatic distribution of CRLs.
-- to periodically check for certificate revocations.
+- Periodic checks for certificate revocations.
-- to maintain and distribute devices’ trust.
+- Maintenance and distribution of devices’ trust.
-- to revoke certificates, individual or all, from one device.
+- Revocation of certificates, individual or all, from one device.

-TLS also can be configured for secure authentication and authorization.
+- Configuration of TLS for secure authentication and authorization.

 ### FIDO Device Onboarding